nadeemlab/ImPartial/README.md

 				> "output/path/to/logs"
 ```

-## Evaluation using Pretrained model
+## Evaluation Using Pretrained Model

 To test the model use the following sample command.
 Modify the basedir, dataset, model_name to test a different model.
-Sample Premodels can be downloaded here.
+Sample pretrained models can be downloaded here.

 Example evalualtion command
 ```